YuntongJu/Hungry-Mouse-Maze-Game/README.md

-# Hungry Mouse
+# Hungry Mouse 🐭
 **To win the game:**
 Collect 25 pieces of cheese.
 Collect Both the Golden and Silver Keys.
 Exit the gate in 3 minutes.

 ## Description
-Boom!
-You have now become a mouse!
-And you are hungry for cheese!
-Collect cheese and exit the maze within 3 minutes!
-Be sure to collect at least 25 pieces of cheese, and collect the silver key and the golden key.
+🪄 Boom!
+You have just become a mouse! 🐭 And you are hungry for cheese!

+🧀 Collect cheese and exit the maze within 3 minutes!
+Be sure to collect at least 25 pieces of cheese, and grab both the silver key and the golden key.

 Cheese Count is shown at the top left corner of the screen.

-Good luck!
+✨ Good luck!

 ![Demo GIF](demo/opening.gif)